byCedric/Delegator/readme.md

 Response::api();
 ```

-This initiates a new Delegator, that is actually is a Response object.
+This initiates a new Delegator, that is actually a Response object.
 So when you are done setting your response, you can just return it as a normal response:

 ```php